 Does HSBC offer the best mortgage deals?

-The average number of times a lender made it into a table was 14, while HSBC featured 35 times.
+The average number of times a lender made it into a table was 24, but HSBC featured 91 times, meaning it consistently offered great rates.
 (Data source: Moneyfacts.)

 Interest rates on HSBC mortgages

 In September 2021, the average rate on a two-year fixed-rate mortgage from HSBC was 1.91%, compared to the overall market average of 2.38%.

 HSBC will lend to first-time buyers, home movers and remortgagers at 60%, 70%, 75%, 80%, 85%, 90% and 95% loan-to-value.

 HSBC's lending caps range from 4.49 to five times annual income, depending on how much you earn and which deal you're applying for.

 Most deals only allow regular overpayments up to a maximum of 20% of your usual mortgage payment, but a handful also allow lump sum overpayments.